kubernetes/enhancements/keps/sig-node/4817-resource-claim-device-status/README.md

 * Allow arbitrary, driver-specific information to be reported from the DRA drivers for each allocated device in a ResourceClaim.
-* Establish a foundation for potential future standardization (e.g. Network Devices status).
+* Establish a standardization for device status (e.g. Network Devices status).
 * Enable 3rd party implementation of new functionalities based on the Device Status (e.g. Secondary Network Services if the IPs of a network device are reported).